Left without answers, a Louisville family continues to search for a loved one's remains 4 years after her murder

-LOUISVILLE, Ky. — Four years after Brittany Murphy's death, her family continues to search for answers and missing parts of her remains.
+LOUISVILLE, Ky. — Four years after Brittany Wilson's death, her family continues to search for answers and missing parts of her remains.

 Police found Wilson, 33, dismembered in a LaRue County freezer on July 22, 2019.